KustoszApp/docs/source/configuration/backend.md

 Estimated reading time is calculated once and stored in database, so changing this setting will not affect existing articles.

+### `KUSTOSZ_URL_FETCHER_EXTRA_HEADERS`

+Mapping of key-value pairs that represent requests_cache session headers.
+These headers are set after requests_cache session initialization, so they will be present in addition to default headers - and can overwrite them.
+There are two main use cases: setting [`Accept-Language`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) to negotiate preferred content language, and setting fake [`User-Agent`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) to avoid 403 Forbidden error that some servers send in response to unknown / programmatic user requests.

+requests_cache is used when downloading HTML pages, which happens for entries added manually and content extracted with readability, assuming at least one of `KUSTOSZ_READABILITY_*_ENABLED` settings is set to True.

 ### `KUSTOSZ_PERIODIC_FETCH_NEW_CONTENT_INTERVAL`

 How often should Kustosz check for new content of feeds, in minutes.